 If you visit Kosovo first, you may not be admitted into Serbia directly, so you must visit Serbia first if you want to visit Kosovo AND Serbia directly.
 However, you can visit both Kosovo and Serbia (with starting in Kosovo) if you go to Serbia via Montenegro or Macedonia.

-Kosovo is one of those countries that make you want to travel more and it's also one of the best countries for Americans to visit.
-People in Kosovo are ridiculously kind to travelers, sometimes to the point that you’re like: WHAT HAVE I DONE TO DESERVE THIS KINDNESS?
-If you're American, it's due to America's role in advocating Kosovo's independence.
-If you're from anywhere else, it's simply because you're a tourist and Kosovo is developing itself as a European destination for tourism.
+Kosovo is one of those countries that make you want to travel more and it’s also one of the best countries for Americans to visit.
+People in Kosovo are very kind to travelers, sometimes to the point that you wonder what you’ve done to deserve the kindness that others show to you.
+If you’re American, it’s due to America’s role in advocating Kosovo’s independence.
+If you’re from anywhere else, it’s simply because you’re a tourist and Kosovo is developing itself as a European destination for tourism.
 Simply: You will feel welcome here.
 People from Kosovo are often happy that you’re visiting their country as a tourist and out of ALL the countries in the world, you’d decide to spend your money visiting their country.
 Be expected to answer the question on why you’ve decided to visit Kosovo.

 Kosovo is a place that can seem like a backpacker’s paradise as it’s inexpensive, but do not mistake its low costs for a lack of interesting things to do.
 It just means that Kosovo tourism will be booming in a few years once people realize how much is possible within this tiny country.